aelzenaar/ncea-notes/unibooks.md

 ### Number Theory (255)
  * Underwood Dudley, _Elementary Number Theory_.
 This is a cute little introduction to number theory; the first few chapters cover the material needed for 255, and the remainder are a mixture of topic chapters (on number representations, prime counting, and so on).
-As you might expect from this author, the book has a definite sense of humour (look under `sex' in the index).
+As you might expect from this author, the book has a definite sense of humour (see, for example, the index and the exercises).
 My main complaint is that most of the exercises are too easy (and some are too hard).
 If you like it, find something more substantial to read afterwards!
 (512.7 D84g)
- * Edmund Landau, _Foundations of Analysis_.
-The Chicago bibliography says that this book makes for terrible bathroom reading; I would honestly keep a copy of this in the bathroom just because it's so beautiful.
-Landau develops the theory of complex arithmetic from the Peano axioms, and it's something every mathematician should read at some point in their lives.
-(512 L253Y)
  * Kenneth Ireland and Michael Rosen, _A Classical Introduction to Modern Number Theory_.
+This book develops number theory with algebra at about the level of
-Read after doing 320.
-Very good book.
-(512.7 I65)
+   320. (512.7 I65)
  * Gareth A. Jones and J. Mary Jones, _Elementary Number Theory_.
 This is kind of a step between Dudley and I&R, I suppose; there are some very interesting problems in here, but the typesetting really annoys me.
 Don't let the easy nature of the first few chapters fool you.
-For chapter 5, our lecturer gave all the proofs via ring theory; if you know some algebra, write down these proofs yourself (they follow from the fact that a cyclic ring can be decomposed into a product of cyclic rings of prime power order) and compare with the ones in here.
+For chapter 5, our lecturer gave all the proofs via ring theory; if you know some algebra, write down these proofs yourself (they follow from the fact that a cyclic ring can be decomposed into a product of cyclic rings of prime power order; see, for example, I&R) and compare with the ones in here.
 (512.7 J77)
+ * Edmund Landau, _Foundations of Analysis_.
+This book is a work of art.
+It makes excellent bathroom reading, despite what the Chicago bibliography would have you believe.
+(512 L253Y)

 ### Set Theory (255)
  * Paul Halmos, _Naive Set Theory_.
 This is *the* set theory book that you should read.
 Not many exercises that are marked as such, but the proofs are